charcoalphp/charcoal/README.md

 ## The Parser Script

-The parser script (`\Charcoal\Translator\Script\TranslationParserScript`) is used to scraper file that contains translatable content.
+The parser script (`\Charcoal\Translator\Script\TranslationParserScript`) is used to scrape files that contain translatable content.
 Add the following route to your application configuration:

 ```json
 "scripts": {